Ashatz/purecloud_api_sdk_csharp/README.md

 #### Setting the Environment

-If the SDK should interact with an environment other than mypurecloud.com (mypurecloud.ie, for example), specify the environment before doing anything else with the SDK:
+If connecting to a PureCloud environment other than mypurecloud.com (e.g. mypurecloud.ie), set the new base path before constructing any API classes.
+The new base path should be the base path to the Platform API for your environment.

 ~~~
 Configuration.Default.ApiClient.RestClient.BaseUrl = new Uri("https://api.mypurecloud.ie");